 - Insulation:Â A thick layer of insulation around the wall joists can help to muffle the sounds that pass through.
 You can get a traditional insulator, such as fiberglass, or use a specially designed sound-canceling insulation material.
 Make sure your walls are thickly lined and fill all unnecessary spaces to maximize your soundproofing.

-- Wall clips:Â Sound clips placed inside the wall during construction can help control sounds.
+- Resilient clips:Â Sound clips placed inside the wall during construction can help control sounds.
 Installing them on your own can be complicated, so consider seeking professional help to do so.

 - Doors:Â Doors are another place where sounds can leak through your walls.
 Soundproofing a door can be difficult, as sealing it completely would make it impossible to open.
-However, you can make sure the door is made of a sturdy, sound-blocking material, and use door sliders or other removable sealers to minimize sounds.
+However, you can make sure the door is made of sturdy, sound-blocking material and use door sliders or other removable gaskets to minimize sounds.

 Purchase Soundproofing Materials

 Soundproofing a building during the construction process is an efficient way to minimize the sounds coming from your building.
-You’re able to create and update your soundproofing plan as you go.
-With new construction soundproofing, you’ll be able to finish the soundproofing with the rest of the project, saving you the trouble of installing new materials once you’ve completed the building.
+You can create and update your soundproofing plan as you go.
+With new construction soundproofing, you will be able to finish the soundproofing with the rest of the project, saving you the trouble of installing new materials once you have completed the building.

 If you need materials to soundproof your construction project, choose Soundproof Cow.
 We offer a solutions-based approach to soundproofing and acoustics, ensuring that you can find the right products for your project.
-Browse our online shop and see what products work best for you, or contact us today to sign up for our newsletter!
+Browse our online shop and see what products work best for you, or contact us today to request a free acoustic evaluation!

 Learn More About Soundproofing a Construction Area